giladghgh/lexical-locuming-locomotive/README.md

 # The Lexical Locuming Locomotive
 ### My attempt at a (nonsensical) synonym replacement engine.

-Yes the title was generated using this code.
+Yes the title was generated through this programme.